Search This Blog

 The Celery Fields: A Model of Collaborative Land Optimization

-As previously shared by John at morning GCCF session, TCF provided a tangible illustration of collaborative land optimization.
-Though once hub for intensive agriculture that left significant contaminants on the land, the site now functions as a primary regional stormwater facility.
-Yet its success as a multi-functional landscape is the direct result of deep institutional collaboration.
+As previously shared by John McCarthy during the morning GCCF session, TCF provides a tangible illustration of collaborative land optimization.
+Though once a hub for intensive agriculture that left significant contaminants on the land, the site now functions as a primary regional stormwater management facility.
+The success of TCF as a multi-functional landscape is the direct result of institutional collaboration and strategic planning.

 Shanta & Durga Poudel on "the Hill"